At OHSU, our dermatologic surgeons (doctors who are both dermatologists and surgeons) are national leaders in Mohs surgery.

 Mohs surgery for melanoma

 OHSU surgeons have the skills and technology to do Mohs for a small portion of melanoma cases.
 Normally, melanoma cells are difficult or impossible to see with traditional Mohs methods.
 We are among a handful of U.S. centers with advanced imaging technology that enables us to easily see the cells.
-An additional visit is needed, usually after two to four days, for reconstruction.
+An additional visit for reconstructive procedures may be necessary in certain cases.

 How to prepare for Mohs surgery